TracerBench/tracerbench/README.md

 Assuming you have the output results ("trace-results.json") from your TracerBench run, its time to perform statistical analysis on the [Trace-Results](#Trace-Results) JSON file.

 When running the TracerBench-CLI `compare` command, on a successful trace a stdout statistical summary report will be generated.
+Additionally an included `compare --report` flag will create a PDF and HTML report.

+TracerBench also exposes an explicit `tracerbench report` command that takes a path to the folder containing your "trace-results.json" file and will create a PDF and HTML report.

 ### Understanding The Box-Plot Results
 ![box-plot-results](https://github.com/TracerBench/tracerbench/blob/master/docs/box-plot-transparent.png)